LauraBeatris/floripamais/README.md

 * Transparency of current donations
 * Focus on SEO

-# :framed_picture: UI Documentation
-This project has a UI Documentation of reusable components, allowing to test them individually.

-(Coming Soon)

 # :construction_worker: Installation

 **You need to install [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/) first, then in order to clone the project via HTTPS, run this command:**